Connecticut General Assembly: Permanent committees

 Of those, the Executive and Legislative Nominations Committee, Internship Committee, Joint Committee on Legislative Management, and Regulation Review Committee are considered bi-partisan and feature leadership from each party.

 Select committees

 Some committees are select committees, authorized to only function for a set number of years before being brought up for review.
 Most select committees deal with issues of major importance during a particular time period and are created in response to specific problems facing the state.
-As of the 2013 legislative session, there are no active select committees.
+As of the 2025 legislative session, there is one active select committee, the Select Committee on Special Education.

 Leadership and staff

 Most committee chair positions are held by the ruling party, but committees considered officially bi-partisan have chairs from both the Republican and Democratic caucuses.
 Bi-partisan committees are ones that are mostly administrative in nature, such as the Legislative Internship Committee.
 Most committees have ranking members, or leaders from the minority party who serve as the leaders of their party on each committee.

 All committees have their own staff members.
 The four largest committees (Appropriations, Finance, Judiciary, and Public Health) are led by non-partisan senior committee administrators.
 The rest are led by a committee clerk appointed by the majority party.
 The majority and minority party appoint assistant clerks.

 Each committee is assigned additional non-partisan staffers from the Office of Legislative Research, the Office of Fiscal Analysis, and the Legislative Commissioners' Office who, respectively, research legislation and issues, assess fiscal impacts, and draft legislation.